Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Simulating Social Engineering Effect Mechanisms

 \subsection{Conversation Annotation}

-In addition to the general conversation labels (malicious or benign), in our work, we provide two additional annotations.
+In addition to the general conversation labels (malicious or benign), we provide two additional annotations in our work.
 Primarily, we evaluate the \textit{successfulness} of the malicious conversations using a 3-level metric.
 This metric measures how well the attacker achieves their goal, whether by obtaining sensitive information or by gaining the victim’s trust for future manipulation.
 We denote the success of the conversation \( S_{\text{success}} \) as:

 Since attack success is central to our study (to analyze victim susceptibility to successful malicious attacks), we prioritize human validation for these labels.
 Two human annotators independently review the 900 malicious conversations, ensuring labeling consistency across complex, multi-turn interactions.
 However, given the scale of our dataset—900 malicious conversations, each with at least 10 turns (LinkedIn-type messages)—the manual annotation process is extremely resource-intensive.
 To balance efficiency and feasibility, we also investigate whether LLM-based annotation could serve as a cost-effective alternative.